MSci Anatomical Sciences

-- All online assessments require analysis of information e.g. interpretation and analysis of lab test results in a case study (as in group assessments) or in the understanding/analysis of primary literature (individual assessments).
+- All online assessments require some analysis and application of information/lecture content and further reading e.g. interpretation and analysis of lab test results in a case study (as in the group assessment) or in the understanding/analysis of primary literature.

 - Group/team working

-- Interpretation (lateral thinking) of case study findings in the two group online assessments.
+- Interpretation (lateral thinking) of case study findings in the group online assessment.

-- No formal requirement for leadership however there is potential for a leader in each of the group assessments.
+- No formal requirement for leadership however there is potential for a leader in the group assessment

 - Project management

-- Although not a formal requirement there is potential for project management in the two group online assessments which each span a two week period in the semester.
+- Although not a formal requirement there is potential for project management in the group online assessments.

 - Oral communication

-- Students are encouraged to ask and answer questions during live weekly sessions.
+- Students are encouraged to ask and answer questions during lectures.

 - Problem solving

-- All online assessment have an element of problem solving.
-Case studies are often used during the live weekly sessions (online) and allow for problem solving and application of lecture content in real life scenario(s).
+- The online assessment has an element of problem solving.
+Case studies are often used to explain lecture content and allow for problem solving and application of lecture content in real life scenario(s).

 - Written communication

-- 3 online assessments, 2 group and 1 individual, exam consists of 2 essays.
+- 1 online group assessment, exam consists of 1 essay.